what's in a name?

 Most of our programs are partially funded by the Ministry of Children and Family Development.
 All of our Individual Services and most Group Services, including Speech & Language Pathology, Teacher of the Deaf and Sign Language Instruction are free to families of Deaf children from birth to age 5.
 There is, however, a cost associated with enrolling your child in our preschool.
 Contact us for support in completing the Affordable Child Care Benefit to reduce these costs.

 who would be providing services to our family?

 Use this link to read about our staff.

 if we sign up with dcs, do we have to learn sign language?

 At the Deaf Children's Society, service provision is based on what the family needs and wants for their child, and what is successful for the family unit.
-We must monitor your child's language development and ensure that language is being acquired and is at age level.
+We will support and monitor your child's language development and ensure that language is being acquired and is at age level.
 Sign language is the most effective way to ensure that your deaf or hard of hearing child acquires language language naturally and ASL can then also be used to support the development of English.